MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 > * Creating new clusters and node pools on 1.19 using the November 2021 or December 2021 AKS on Azure Stack HCI release.
 > * CRUD operations on existing 1.19-based clusters.
 > * Support of non-Kubernetes related, platform issues.
 Platform issues include trouble with networking, storage, or compute running on Azure Stack HCI.
 Any support requests for Kubernetes patching and troubleshooting will result in a request to upgrade to a supported Kubernetes version.
-> * Note that upgrading to the January 2022 or later AKS on Azure Stack HCI release will require updating the 1.19-based Kubernetes workloads clusters to the latest patch version of Kubernetes 1.20 as Kubernetes 1.19 will not be available in the AKS on Azure Stack HCI January 2022 release.
+> * Understand that upgrading to the January 2022 or later AKS on Azure Stack HCI release will require updating the 1.19-based Kubernetes workloads clusters to the latest patch version of Kubernetes 1.20 as Kubernetes 1.19 will not be available in the AKS on Azure Stack HCI January 2022 release.

 ## FAQ